-Kessler Alair Insurance Services can help make your time on the water relaxed and worry-free!
-We offer comprehensive boat insurance options that protect you, your friends and family, your watercraft and your boating equipment.
+Kessler Alair can help make your time on the water relaxed and worry-free.
+We will find you comprehensive protection that protects you, your friends and family, your watercraft and your boating equipment.
 The average boat costs less than a dollar a day to insure.
 You’ll enjoy being on the water even more when you aren’t worried about your safety, the safety of your passengers, or your investment.

-- Navigational Area - Know where you are covered in the water.
-The insurance companies that we represent can provide policies to cover you up to 75 miles from the U.S. coastline; into Canadian coastal or inland waters; and into the Pacific coastal waters of Mexico.
-In California, Florida and Oregon, additional coverage area can be purchased.
-Kessler Alair Insurance Services offers boat insurance coverage through a variety of insurance companies which let us find the right rate for your needs.
+Know where you are covered in the water.
+Some insurance companies offer protection that covers you up to 75 miles from the U.S. coastline, into Canadian coastal or inland waters, and into the Pacific coastal waters of Mexico.
+In California, Florida and Oregon, coverage for additional areas can be purchased.

-- Agreed Value Coverage - Watercrafts depreciate just like automobiles.
-Actual cash value policies can make it difficult to replace a boat that’s been stolen or destroyed.
+Watercrafts depreciate just like cars.
+Actual cash value policies can make it difficult to replace a boat that has been stolen or destroyed.
 This means that if your boat is a total loss you will get the value you insured it for, minus any deductible.

-- Liability - Like auto insurance, personal liability coverage provides coverage to other boaters and boat owners in the event you are at-fault for an accident on the water.
-This coverage will pay to repair or replace the property of someone else as well as for their medical care, lost wages and other costs incurred as a result of a boating accident for which you are at-fault.
+Like car insurance, personal liability coverage provides coverage to other boaters and boat owners in the event you are at-fault for an accident on the water.
+This coverage will pay to repair or replace the property of someone else as well as for their medical care, lost wages, and other costs incurred as a result of a boating accident for which you are at-fault.

-- Physical Damage Coverage - Physical damage coverage pays for the cost to repair or replace your watercraft, its motor, any permanently attached equipment, and your trailer, if it is stolen or damaged.
+Physical damage coverage pays for the cost to repair or replace your watercraft, its motor, any permanently attached equipment, and your trailer if it is stolen or damaged.

-- Uninsured/Underinsured Watercraft Bodily Injury - Since boat insurance is not always mandatory, many boaters choose not to get insurance.
-If you are hit by an uninsured or underinsured boater and are injured, this coverage pays for medical treatment, lost wages, and other costs associated with the accident.
+Since boat insurance is not always mandatory, many boaters choose not to get insurance.
+If you are hit by an uninsured or underinsured boater and you are injured, this type of coverage pays for medical treatment, lost wages, and other costs associated with the accident.

-- Fuel Spill Liability and Wreckage Removal - Should your boat sink or be seriously damaged, there is a chance that it could leak oil or fuel into the water.
-As the boat’s owner you are required by law to have this cleaned up, which can be time consuming and expensive.
+Should your boat sink or be seriously damaged, there is a chance that it could leak oil or fuel into the water.
+As the boat’s owner, you are required by law to have this cleaned up, which can be time consuming and expensive.

-- Personal Effects - Your boat insurance policy can provide coverage for many personal effects, including clothing, jewelry, cell phones, scuba/snorkeling and other sporting equipment, and fishing equipment.
-Personal effects coverage does not include jewelery, watches or furs.
-Limits vary by state - contact us for more information.
+Your policy can provide coverage for many personal effects, including clothing, jewelry, cell phones, scuba/snorkeling and other sporting equipment, and fishing equipment.
+Limits vary by state, so check with us for what's required in California.
+Personal effects coverage does not include jewelry, watches or furs.